 - How to initiate the change with pilot projects and strong sponsorship

 Novice and intermediate designers, managers, directors, and senior leaders (VP, CLO, executives, etc.).

 Technology discussed in this session:

-Steve Foreman is the president of InfoMedia Designs, a provider of eLearning infrastructure consulting services and technology solutions to Fortune 500 companies, academic institutions, and government agencies.
-Since establishing his consulting practice in 1983, Steve has spent more than 30 years working with forward-looking companies to find new and effective ways to apply computer technology to support human performance.
-His work includes enterprise learning strategy, LMS selection and implementation, learning-technology architecture and integration, expert-knowledge harvesting, knowledge management, and innovative performance-support solutions that blend working and learning.
+Steve Foreman is the author of The LMS Guidebook and president of InfoMedia Designs, a provider of eLearning infrastructure consulting services and technology solutions to large companies, academic institutions, professional associations, government, and military.
+Steve works with forward-looking organizations to find new and effective ways to apply computer technology to support human performance.
+His work includes enterprise learning strategy, learning and performance ecosystem solutions, LMS selection and implementation, learning-technology architecture and integration, expert-knowledge harvesting, knowledge management, and innovative performance-centered solutions that blend working and learning.

 National Park Service